heiner/dylaniki/The_Christmas_Song.md

 BF: I think you did drop the “goodies” on the sleigh.
 Did something about that bother you?

 BD: No not really.
-I don’t think I thought of it until you mentioned it.
+I don't think I thought of it until you mentioned it.
 I try my best to be exact, but sometimes things just fall away.
 We probably recorded the song, got the feel right and moved on.
-Most likely we didn’t even listen back.
+Most likely we didn't even listen back.
 Just moved on to something else.
-I don’t think that’s something I would have noticed anyway.
+I don't think that's something I would have noticed anyway.